McFassy Fictional Character Crossovers

 If a work is tagged "X-Men: First Class (2011) RPF" it is not eligible, *unless* the work does not actually qualify as an RPF story.
 The "X-Men: First Class (2011) RPF" tag is currently in use as an AO3 tag workaround, since there is no way to request "give me every fandom in which Michael Fassbender or James McAvoy played a fictional role."

 “What is he to you, Wirth?”
-He restrained from using ‘monster’ to address the Nazi monster; he would not risk enraging Charles when he was unsure about their relationship.
+He restrained from using ‘monster’ to address the Nazi monster; he would not risk enraging Charles when he was unsure about the nature of their relationship.

 'My summer's rain.
 My winter's fire...'